Difference Between NMN And NMNH: NMN vs NMNH | HealthspanX

 What's The Difference Between NMN And NMNH?

-NMNis an oxidized nucleotide that cells convert to NAD+ via the classical salvage pathway.
+NMN is the oxidized form of the nucleotide that cells convert to NAD+ via the classical salvage pathway.
 NMNH is the reduced analog (dihydronicotinamide mononucleotide).
 Chemically, NMNH carries one extra hydrogen on the nicotinamide ring.

-It's a reduced form of NMN.
-Studies show that it may be able to boost NAD+ more than NMN.
-However, it's efficacy in humans is untested.
+Studies show that NMNH may be able to boost NAD+ more than NMN.
+Preliminary research suggests NMNH may be absorbed faster or be more effective than NMN, but these findings are not yet fully confirmed.
+And its efficacy in humans is untested.

-A 2021 paper demonstrated that NMNH increased NAD+ levels higher than NMN in mammalian cells and in mice.
-However, it was also found to be suppressing cell growth and metabolism.
+• 2021 paper demonstrated that NMNH treatment in animal models increased NAD+ levels higher than NMN in mammalian cells and in mice.
+However, it was also found to be suppressing cell growth and metabolism, and nmnh inhibited glycolysis in these studies.

 Now you might be wondering, NMNH clearly seems to be more impressive than NMN; what’s the catch?
 Well, there’s always a catch.
 A faster route is impressive, but the destination (durable, safe clinical benefit in humans) still needs human trials for NMNH.
 That’s where NMNH cannot outperform NMN - solid, clinical evidence from human studies.
 And we are going to talk about that next.